Chica Bomb

 "Chica Bomb" is a song co-written and recorded by the Moldovan dance musician Dan Balan featuring uncredited vocals from American recording artist Katie DiCicco.
-It was released in April 2010 as his second single.
+It was released in October 2009.

 Reception

 Nick Levine of Digital Spy gave the song a positive review stating:

 It's by the guy behind T.I. and RiRi's favourite Eurodance smash, it's got a video that could accurately be subtitled "Jiggly Sweaty Boobs", and its title is a cringey slither of Spanglish that translates as "Young Girl Bomb".
 However, like a fondue made with Tesco Value mild cheddar, this isn't as cheesy as it should be.

 In fact, "Chica Bomb" is a sleek and reasonably sexy electro-house track with a nice bit of synthy bounce to it.
 It's not terribly original, of course, and the lyrics aren't worth cutting and pasting, but fair's fair; the hook doesn't miss explosive by much.
 The result?
 David Guetta may not have anything to worry about, but Britain's irked clubbers certainly do.